ProgrammerDan/wolf-process-wrapper/README.md

 ####Explanation:

 The character `S` will be sent followed by two numeric characters `00`, `01`, ..., `99` indicating which of the 100 wolves is being initialized.
 In all future communication with that specific wolf, the same `<id>` will be used.

+Following the ID, a variable length sequence of numeric characters will be be sent.
+This is the size of the map.
+You'll know the sequence of numeric characters is over when you reach the newline (`\n`).

 To ensure your process is alive, you must reply with the character `K` followed by the same `<id>` you received.
 Any other reply will result in an exception, killing your wolves.